Skip to main content

 For this we add an exception.

 Combining answers from different questions to create an exception is also possible.
-How does that work?
+How that works?
 Consider the following example, in which customers who want to go on challenging trips through the mountains AND who are not looking for shoes for a child are first asked a question about their mountain hikes (Mountain) before moving on to the question about their needs (Needs).

 πŸ’‘ Inform your customer even better in your product finder?
 Create an info page.